As Organize 365 turns seven (seven!), I've been reflecting on the journey we've been on and how much has changed over these years.

 I was at another fork in the road.
 My business was growing, but I was still Mom.
 I made another list of the things I was doing and tried to decide what didn't need my unique touch.

 I ended up outsourcing my laundry.
 That plus the housekeeper probably saved me 15 hours a week.
 When I talk about shifting your mindset from time to money, this is what I'm talking about!
 It's not an accident that my business grew in a huge way that year, and I'm looking forward to seeing how it will grow in the coming years.

-I hope you enjoyed hearing about my personal 7 year transformation.
 I am so grateful to have gone on every part of this journey, and so grateful to be able to share it with you.
 It all started with me wanting to take back my home.
-If you are feeling like that, I’d love to share in your journey, too.
+If you are feeling like that, I'd love to share in your journey, too.